Source: Heroin recovered does not contain fentanyl

-New York police have taken in for questioning four people who are believed to be connected to the drugs found in late actor Philip Seymour Hoffman's apartment, a New York law enforcement official told CNN Tuesday night.
+Four people believed to be connected to the drugs found in Philip Seymour Hoffman’s apartment were arrested late Tuesday night, law enforcement officials told CNN.

 No additional information was released.

 When police were called to Hoffman’s fourth-floor Manhattan apartment Sunday, they found the actor lying on the bathroom floor with a syringe in his left arm.
 He was wearing shorts and a T-shirt, his eyeglasses still resting on his head, according to law enforcement sources familiar with the inquiry.

 Investigators discovered close to 50 envelopes of what they believed was heroin in the apartment, the law enforcement sources said.
 They also found used syringes, prescription drugs and empty bags that authorities suspect are used to hold heroin, the sources told CNN.